 If you're meeting over video chat, make sure that the video background isn't distracting and, if possible, meet in a quiet area of your home that's free from kids and pets.
 But since this is a more casual interview, don't be overly stressed if a dog starts barking or your child wanders in.

 What to Bring

-Bring some extra copies of your resume, your business card, if you have one, and a portfolio with a pad and pen so you can take notes.
+If you're meeting in person, bring some extra copies of your resume, your business card, if you have one, and a portfolio with a pad and pen so that you can take notes.

 What to Ask the Recruiter

 One advantage of a less formal interview is that you can ask some questions early on to learn more about prospective opportunities since you may not have been given a formal job description.

 Asking questions like, "Can you tell me a bit more about why you've reached out to me?" or "You've mentioned some potential changes in your operations; can you tell me more about how someone like me might fit into that picture?" will help you to develop a clearer idea of which of your assets might best meet the employer's needs.

 It will also help clarify for you whether you are interested in the job.

 In some cases, you may end up being offered a job on the spot or very shortly after your meeting.
 One job seeker, for example, progressed from getting a LinkedIn message about opportunities at a company to having a cup of coffee with a hiring manager to getting a job offer from the CEO three days later.
 When the fit is right, interviewers are often eager to lock in a candidate.